Skip to main content

 });

-console.log(agent.token); // kv_a3f8c2e1... — only shown here
+console.log(agent.token); // kv_a3f8c2e1..., only shown here

 The token is returned once at creation.
 KavachOS stores only the SHA-256 hash, so the plaintext cannot be recovered later.
 Save it immediately or rotate to get a new one.

-Tokens use the kv_ prefix followed by 32 cryptographically random bytes encoded as 64 hex characters:
+Tokens use the kv_ prefix followed by 32 random bytes as 64 hex chars.
+Pass as a Bearer credential:

 Authorization: Bearer kv_a3f8c2e1d4b5...